-Here, we study the millennial-scale denudation in vertical rockwalls at Mt.
-Eiger in the Swiss Alps (Fig. 1) in an effort to

-- 65 explore the mechanisms of denudation of this vertical headwall and the underlying controls.
+Here, we study the millennial-scale denudation in vertical rockwalls at the Eiger in the Swiss Alps (Fig. 1) in an effort to explore the mechanisms of denudation of these vertical headwalls and the underlying controls.
 To achieve these goals, we collect data about the bedrock fabric of this mountain, to illustrate how the high fracture density has preconditioned the headwall for rockfall processes to occur.
 We then present temperature and paleoclimate data to document that the NW and SE faces of the Eiger have experienced differences in insolation and thus contrasting microclimatic conditions.
-We complement this dataset with published information on in-situ rockwall denudation rates on both sites of the Eiger. - 70 Denudation rates at these sites have been derived from terrestrial cosmogenic nuclide (TCN) concentrations in bedrock depth profiles.
-We finally combined this information into a simplified frost cracking model to explore how the local bedrock fabric and temperature conditions have driven the erosion of the headwalls of Mt.
-Eiger.
+We complement this dataset with published information on in situ rockwall denudation rates on both sites of the Eiger.
+Denudation rates at these sites have been derived from terrestrial cosmogenic nuclide (TCN) concentrations in bedrock depth profiles.
+Finally, we combine this information with a simplified frost cracking model to explore how the local bedrock fabric and temperature conditions have driven the erosion of the headwalls of the Eiger.